 A U.S. flag should be retired when it is ripped, faded, frayed or otherwise unserviceable as an emblem of the country.
 Though U.S. Code does not provide specific details on methods of destroying unserviceable flags, the American Legion developed its own ceremony to destroy flags respectfully through burning.
 Each year, we conduct a flag retirement ceremony at the Greenlawn Volunteer Fire Department at or near Flag Day or Veterans Day.

 Due to volume of flags we have been collecting, and the toxicity of the fumes resulting from the synthetic materials now used for American flags, it has become necessary to us to turn to other methods other than the open burn method.
 We now open burn only cotton or wool flags at our retirement ceremony.
-All other flags of nylon or polyester are incinerated at a corporate facility, respectfully and separately from any trash or garbage.
+All other flags of nylon or polyester are disposed of by Covanta of Huntington, a waste to energy facility in East Northport.

 Covanta has a large number of veterans working there and the employees conduct honorary ceremonies year-round before flags are processed in bulk, Covanta Huntington facility manager Ken Hinsch said.

 "When we get a large quantity, we'll run our boilers down, we'll fill the boilers with flags, and then we'll do the ceremony and do them all as one burn event, so that we can do them with dignity, hand salutes," Hinsch said.